Diseases & Conditions

 Many types of oral medicines are available to help manage pain, including opioids, non-steroidal anti-inflammatory drugs (NSAIDs), and over-the-counter pain medication such as acetaminophen.
 Your doctor may use a combination of these medications to manage your pain, as well as minimize the need for opioids.

-Be aware that although opioids help relieve pain after surgery or an injury, they are a narcotic and can be addictive.
-It is important to use opioids only as directed by your doctor and to stop taking them as your pain begins to improve.
+Be aware that although opioids help relieve pain after surgery or an injury, their use has risks and complications.
+These medications can be addictive and potentially dangerous.
+It is therefore important to use opioids only as directed by your doctor, to use as little as possible for as short a time as possible, and to stop taking them as soon as your pain starts to improve.

 Rehabilitation

-Rehabilitation is the key to your recovery, no matter which type of treatment you received.
+Rehabilitation is the key to your recovery, no matter which type of treatment you have.

 Rehabilitation usually begins after your fractures have started to heal and your cast or walking boot has been removed.
 Your doctor will let you know when you can start putting weight on your ankle.
 They may also refer you to a physical therapist to start an exercise program.

 It is very important to follow your doctor's instructions about weightbearing.
-If you put weight on the injured ankle too early, the fracture fragments may move out of place, and the fracture may not heal.
+If you put weight on the injured ankle too early, the fracture fragments may move out of place, and the fracture may not heal (nonunion) or may not heal correctly (malunion).

 Your doctor may also recommend that you wear an ankle brace for sports for several months after your fracture has healed.